MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 ### App settings

 - **Show Desktop Previews** - Lets you see a preview of a desktop in the Connection Center before you connect to it.
 This setting is on by default.
 - **Help improve Remote Desktop** - Sends anonymous data to Microsoft.
 We use this data to improve the client.
-To learn more about how we treat this anonymous, private data, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
+To learn more about how we treat this anonymous and private data, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
 This setting is on by default.

 ### Manage your user accounts